 Curiosity is innate to man.
-Even as infants, we crawled to sockets and put keys in our mouth out of curiosity.
+Even as infants, we crawled to sockets and put keys in our mouths out of curiosity.
 Google is an expert at feeding man’s curiosity—using our insatiable need to know.

 In business, the goal is to get the buyer’s attention and maintain it through engagement.
 Curiosity is a useful tool towards this goal.